-- must apply equally for all purposes of non-preferential treatment; - must be objective, understandable, and predictable; - must not be used directly or indirectly as instruments to pursue trade objectives; - must not, in and of themselves, have a restrictive, distorting, or disruptive influence on international trade; etc.

-(b) Framework of Harmonization Programme

-- The WTO undertakes the harmonization programme in conjunction with the WCO (the WTO Committee on Rules of Origin and the WCO Technical Committee on Rules of Origin). - The Technical Committee is required to submit its results on the technical aspects of the operation and status of the Agreement.
-The

-WTO Committee will review the results from the perspective of overall coherence.

-(c) Schedule of Harmonization Programme
+- (i) must apply equally for all purposes of non-preferential treatment; - (ii) must be objective, understandable, and predictable; - (iii) must not be used directly or indirectly as instruments to pursue trade objectives; - (iv) must not, in and of themselves, have a restrictive, distorting, or disruptive influence on international trade; etc. - (b) Framework of Harmonization Programme - (i) The WTO undertakes the harmonization programme in conjunction with the WCO (the WTO Committee on Rules of Origin and the WCO Technical Committee on Rules of Origin). - (ii) The Technical Committee is required to submit its results on the technical aspects of the operation and status of the Agreement.
+The WTO Committee will review the results from the perspective of overall coherence. - (c) Schedule of Harmonization programme - (i) The harmonization programme shall begin as soon as possible after the Agreement takes effect, and will be completed within three years of initiation (this programme is still undertaken as mentioned in (3)). - (ii) Harmonization shall, in principle, follow the chapters and sections of the Harmonized System nomenclature, and the WTO Committee shall request the interpretations and opinions resulting from the harmonization work conducted by the Technical Committee, which is required to submit its results within specific time frames (the work conducted by the Technical Committee has already been completed as mentioned in (3)).

-- The harmonization programme shall begin as soon as possible after the Agreement takes effect, and will be completed within three years of initiation (this programme is still ongoing, as mentioned in the section below, "Harmonization of the Rules of Origin Relating to Non-Preferential Treatment") - Harmonization shall, in principle, follow the chapters and sections of the Harmonized System nomenclature, and the WTO Committee shall request the interpretations and opinions resulting from the harmonization work conducted by the Technical Committee, which is required to submit its results within specific time frames (the work conducted by the Technical Committee has already been completed, as mentioned in the section below). - The WTO Committee shall regularly review the work of the Technical Committee and, when all work has been completed, will consider the results in term of their overall coherence. - The WTO Ministerial Conference will adopt the results as an integral part of the Agreement.

-(d) Disciplines Applicable to Preferential Rules of Origin (Annex II)
+- (iii) The WTO Committee shall regularly review the work of the Technical Committee and, when all work has been completed, will consider the results in term of their overall coherence. - (iv) The WTO Ministerial Conference will adopt the results as an integral part of the Agreement. - (d) Disciplines applicable to preferential rules of origin (Annex II)